“The goal is to become the type professor you choose to be, and understand how to balance your faculty path in a manner promoting success.”

-Tenure Track Faculty Path: Full-time faculty eligible for tenure and ranks of promotion.
+- Tenure Track Path: Full-time faculty eligible for tenure & ranks of promotion.

-Each FMP path class runs for one academic year and during that year, the proteges (mentees) benefit from useful workshops, tools, and benefit from having a senior faculty member as a source to ask questions and learn from.
+Each FMP class runs for one academic year and during that year, the proteges (mentees) benefit from useful workshops run by faculty excellence award winners, resources, and benefit from having a seasoned faculty member as a source to ask questions and learn from.

-If you are either a faculty member interested in participating as a protégé, or a faculty member interested in serving as a mentor, please contact Dr. David Montague at email@example.com or 501.683.7227.
+If you are interested in participating as either as protégé or as mentor, please contact Dr. David Montague at email@example.com

 Valuable Links (will open in a new tab):